 - Big Daddy from Gungrave anime is a lonely, wise, and kind boss of a mafia organization.
 He values harmony in the organization and is often seen imparting wisdom to his son figure.

-- While Blaze the Cat, of Sonic Rush, seems unattached, this is a result of her rather aloof demeanor and preference for Army of One operation.
+- While Blaze the Cat, of Sonic Rush, seems unattached, this is a result of her rather aloof demeanor and preference for One-Woman Army operation.
 Beneath this, she has an extremely, if mostly unchecked, emotional core and a genuine desire to help others.

-- Komaeda Nagito from Super Dangan Ronpa 2.
+- Komaeda Nagito from Danganronpa 2: Goodbye Despair.
 He is an extreme idealist and attempts to force his ideal of Hope on the rest of the students.
 Though technically a "Mastermind" like an INTJ, Komaeda lacks the cold objectivity that usually accompanies a Thinking type, but his attempts to sacrifice others and martyr himself in the name of his ideal are classically unhealthy INFJ.
 He is particularly drawn to Hinata and makes repeated attempts to get under his skin.
 This seems malicious and is hard to discern underneath his overbearing and rude behavior, but is really likely just Komaeda's attempt to make friends and be close to Hinata as he is a lonesome and damaged individual.

 - Blake Belladonna from RWBY is very withdrawn and self-reliant, constantly worrying about the future and the meaning behind her powers, sometimes to an unhealthy degree, feels her emotions with great intensity, sometimes strong enough to hamper her fighting ability, cares a lot about protecting humanity, and is incredibly stubborn and hard to sidetrack once she sets out on a mission.